Australian Shepherd Health Issues & Care Guide

 Health Overview

-The Australian Shepherd is generally a healthy breed, but like all dogs, they are prone to certain health conditions.
-Being aware of these conditions and working with a veterinarian who knows the breed helps ensure your Australian Shepherd lives a long, healthy life.
+The MDR1 gene mutation is a critical concern — all Aussies should be tested before receiving certain medications.
+Hip dysplasia and hereditary eye diseases also require screening., but like all dogs, they are prone to certain conditions.
+Being aware of these and working with a knowledgeable veterinarian helps ensure your Australian Shepherd lives a long, healthy life.

 Common Health Conditions